-As I have been searching around the Internet, I have found many articles such as “Could I be a Criminal Investigator?” or “Could You See Yourself in the Restaurant Business?” or “Pharmaceutical Sales is a Great Field for Science Majors,” but I have not seen many articles on the pros and cons of being a financial advisor.
-More importantly I haven’t seen many articles on what kind of person it takes to be a financial advisor and if it would be a good career fit for you, me or the kid next door.
+As I have been searching around the internet, I have found many articles such as “Could I Be a Criminal Investigator?” or “Could You See Yourself in the Restaurant Business?” but I have not seen many articles on the pros and cons of being a financial advisor.

-I am not a financial advisor myself but as the daughter and sister of financial advisors, I have been around it my whole life and have worked in the industry for over 15 years recruiting and hiring financial advisors.
-I have seen many people become wildly successful in this career and I have seen even more fail epically.
-I can usually tell within a few conversations with a new financial advisor whether they are going to be on business trips with me in 20 years or if they will, like many, move on.
+I am not a financial advisor myself, but as the daughter and sister of financial advisors, I have been around it my whole life.
+I also work in the industry recruiting financial advisors.
+I have seen many people become wildly successful in this career, and I have seen even more fail epically.
+I can usually tell within a few conversations whether someone is going to be on business trips with me in 20 years or if they will move on.

-I know I just went deep on you but it is one of those things that I am truly passionate about.
-I hope that I have given you some things to think about.
-While you are reading this, please consider financial advising as a potential career.
-Like I said, this career doesn’t have to be for everyone and it won’t be, but I think (if you can hack it) it is a noble profession that you will always be proud of.
+Please consider financial advising as a potential career.
+Like I said, this career doesn’t have to be for everyone and it won’t be, but (if you can hack it) it is a noble profession that you will always be proud of.

 2178315 / DOFU 07-2018